 Encouraging Girls to Take Mathematics

-The number of girls studying mathematics has continued to rise in recent years, with a total of around 36,000 girls in the UK completing a course in A-level Mathematics in summer 2015, of which over 4,000 also completed A Level Further Mathematics.
-At AS level, there were around 65,000 entries for Mathematics from girls, with almost 8,000 also taking AS Further Mathematics.
+The number of girls studying mathematics has continued to rise in recent years, with over 37,000 girls in the UK completing a course in A-level Mathematics in summer 2017, of which around 4,400 also completed A Level Further Mathematics.
+At AS level, there were around 63,000 entries for Mathematics from girls, with over 8,000 also taking AS Further Mathematics.

 Universities and employers are keen to recruit even more female students into STEM (Science, Technology, Engineering and Mathematics) subjects and also to a wide range of other degree courses and careers requiring quantitative skills, such as Psychology, Social Sciences, Economics and Geography.